★

 ♣ Bloomberg (2024-10-8) : like the US and many other countries, Japan usually avoids clarity on Taiwanese sovereignty, a stance aimed at avoiding angering China.

-♣ NPR (2024-8-19) : Taiwan is not officially considered a sovereign nation by most other countries and does not have the ability to conduct normal diplomacy.
+♣ NPR (National Public radio, 2024-8-19) : Taiwan is not officially considered a sovereign nation by most other countries and does not have the ability to conduct normal diplomacy.
 As rhetoric heats up over whether the U.S. should defend Taiwan in case of a Chinese invasion, there is also growing skepticism in Taiwan over U.S. reliability as a security partner. npr.org/2024/08/16/g-s1-14682/taiwan-us-election-china

 ♣ Lowy Institute Asia Power Index, 2023 Edition |